A Jacobi-type Newton method for Nash equilibrium problems with descent guarantees: Introduction

-One may also consider partitioning methods, namely Jacobi- and Gauss-Seidel-type splitting methods (see \cite{facchinei} and \cite{yuan}) that deal with problem (\ref{PJ1}-\ref{PJ2}) by iterating the idea of fixing the variables of one player and taking a step towards minimizing the problem of the other player.
+One may also consider partitioning methods, namely Jacobi and Gauss-Seidel-type splitting methods (see \cite{Brown}, \cite{facchinei} and \cite{yuan}) that deal with problem \eqref{PJ1} by iterating the idea of fixing the variables of one player and taking a step towards minimizing the problem of the other player.
 In particular, a standard Jacobi strategy would fix preliminary decisions for each player, and then iteratively update them simultaneously by solving a model for the corresponding optimization problem parameterized by the fixed decision of the other player.
-Alternatively, so-called best response methods fix the decision of each player as the best possible response, see \cite{caruso-velho} and \cite{caruso}.
-The advantage of these approaches is that they are able to treat problem (\ref{PJ1}-\ref{PJ2}) in its original form, without losing information due to reformulations.
-However, these methods also require solving a general optimization problem at each step for finding the best response for the other player before solving the corresponding optimization problem for one player, which may also be computationally expensive, in addition to having very restrictive convergence conditions.
+Alternatively, so-called best response methods fix the decision of each player as the best possible response and are commonly extended with relaxation strategies, which expand the range of problems on which the method works and improve its convergence rates, see \cite{caruso-velho}, \cite{caruso}, and \cite{Basar}.
+The advantage of these approaches is that they are able to treat problem \eqref{PJ1} in its original form, without losing information due to reformulations.
+However, these methods also require solving a general optimization problem at each step for finding the best response for one player, which may also be computationally expensive, in addition to depending on convexity of the objective functions as conditions for guaranteeing convergence.